mongodb-developer/social-app-demo/README.md

 ## What we'll cover in this workshop

 - ~15 minutes of slides explaining Jamstack, serverless, and how the MongoDB Atlas Data API fits into these.
-- Hands-on exercises resulting in you building a fully functional, deployed application.
+- Hands-on lesson resulting in you building a fully functional, deployed application.

 ## Prerequisites